About me

 reviews on Amazon, GoodReads and Waterstones

-Talks at City Lit college, Massachusetts Institute of Technology, Kindness Fest, Manchester Histories Festival (from 4:04:19), Disability Rights UK, British Institute of Human Rights, RNIB Radio.
+Talks: City Lit college, Massachusetts Institute of Technology, Kindness Fest, Manchester Histories Festival, Disability Rights UK, British Institute of Human Rights, RNIB Radio.

 What people say: